Yolanda King: Arizona boycott and James Earl Ray retrial: 1990–1999

-On December 9, 1990, she canceled a planned appearance in a play in Tucson, Arizona and ignored a boycott going on at the time by civil rights groups and other activists for Arizona voters rejecting the proposal of Martin Luther King Jr. Day being celebrated there.
+On December 9, 1990, she canceled a planned appearance in a play in Tucson, Arizona and ignored a boycott going on at the time by civil rights groups and other activists for Arizona voters rejected the proposal of Martin Luther King Jr. Day being celebrated there.
 King and Shabazz had planned the play months before the voters of the state rejecting the holiday, and King prepared a statement which solidified her reasons for supporting the boycott.
 Despite this, Shabazz still appeared in the state and performed in the play.
 On January 17, 1991, Yolanda spoke before a crowd of students at Edmonds Community College, around 200 in number.
 She debunked complacency in having any role in progression of her father's dream.
 She joined her mother in placing a wreath around her father's crypt.
 King stressed in 1992 that love would help people make their mark on the world.
 That same year, she also spoke at Indiana University.
 In October, King gave support for a Cabrini-Green family that wants to escape the violence, and a fundraiser for their cause.

 25 years after her father's assassination, she went to his gravesite.
 There, she joined hands with her siblings and mother along with other civil rights activists, singing We Shall Overcome.
 During July 1993, she agreed to speak at the Coral Springs City Centre for airfare and a fee in January 1994.
 She originally wanted $8,000, but negotiated down to $6,500.
 During her speech, she mentioned that the fact that the poverty line in America among children had nearly tripled and urged people to "reach out" and "do what you can".
 In October, she uttered her belief that her father's dream of integration was not fully understood.